shadirvan/brain-fuck/Grep Command.md

 - `-c` give the count of the words.
 - `-i` not care about the case of the word.
 - `-r` recursively search through files.
+- `-E` to use extended regex followed by the regular expression.
 - Regular expressions can also be used with grep.
 - To learn how to use grep visit: https://regexone.com/